Code-Institute-Submissions/Discover-Malta/README.md

 * The user can use the search box to look up places in Malta.
 It autocompletes the search when the user types.
 * When a user selects a place that was searched the map shows them a marker on that place with it's name and address.
-* The map shows the Matltese archipelago to the user.
+* The map shows the Maltese archipelago to the user.
-* The map can be made fullscreen and the user can zoom in and out.
+* The map can be made full screen and the user can zoom in and out.
 * There are set markers on the map that relate to the places mentioned in the sections below it.

 #### Popular Areas: